 For the same reasons we don’t like gazumping – it’s stressful and puts you out of pocket at a time when being IN pocket is what you really need.
 What can you do about it?
 Again, not much as gazundering is perfectly legal, and again, it’s best to prevent rather than cure so ensure you go with a solicitor who offers a guarantee against their fees.
 In addition, you can make sure your end of the conveyancing is done quickly and thoroughly to give the other party less time to default.
 If any gazundering does occur, you’ll want to discuss it with your solicitor as you are in a position to make a counter offer and try and save some of the original value.

 Gazanging is the new lingo in the conveyancing world and it basically means that a seller leaves the buyer hanging.
 Due to uncertainty in the market or personal reasons, at the last minute the seller will decide they don’t want to sell – leaving you, the buyer, without a property to buy, and possibly out of pocket again.

 In all three of these cases, you can discuss the possibility of setting up a ‘Lock Out’ agreement which is a legally binding contract which ties both parties into the sale before the official exchange of contracts.
 This is not hugely common however and you’ll need the ok from the seller/buyer first.
-While we can’t prevent gazumping, gazundering or gazanging from happening to you, we can offer a ‘No Move No Fee’ guarantee, meaning you won’t lose any money in the process.
+While we can’t prevent gazumping, gazundering or gazanging from happening to you, we can offer a No-Completion Protection, meaning you won’t lose any money in the process.
 In addition, the solicitors we work with are knowledgeable on all three of these situations and can legally advise you towards the best outcome.
 Give us a call to find out how we can help: 0800 038 6699.